ibmresilient/resilient-community-apps/fn_service_now/docs/installation/README.md

 ## Step 8: *How to Import Updates in ServiceNow*
 ***Still in a testing stage, so updates will be delivered frequently***
 >**NOTE:** this will **clear the Reference ID, Type and Link for ALL of your Incidents** that you have synced with Resilient.
-This is a current limitation on how we update the App using Git, but will not be an issue once we have
+This is a current limitation on how we update the App using Git:
-> completed the Certification Process:
 > ![screenshot](./screenshots/30.png)
 * In ServiceNow, go to **System Applications > Studio**
 * Click on **IBM Resilient**